adrian154/blog/blogposts/tls.md

     setTimeout(() => secureSocket.write(Buffer.from([0xde,0xad,0xbe,0xef])), 1000);
 });
 ```

+I created a subdomain `test.bithole.dev` resolving to `127.0.0.1` and grabbed a certificate through Let's Encrypt to make this example a little more realistic.

 You can download the full packet capture of the exchange which this page is based on [here](static/tls-capture.pcap).
 You'll also need the [keylog](static/tls-keylog.txt) to decrypt the capture.